-A national study found that the implementation of call centers, which aim to provide quick and direct assistance for SNAP applicants, was associated with a 5 percent increase in overall SNAP enrollment.^B Another study, however, found no significant impact of call centers on SNAP participation.^B
+Two national studies found beneficial impacts of the implementation of call centers, which aim to provide quick and direct assistance for SNAP applicants.
+One study found call centers to be associated with a 5 percent increase in overall SNAP enrollment.
+The second study found call centers to be associated with a 1 percent increase in SNAP participation.
+Another study, however, found no significant impact of call centers on SNAP participation.